mario-fan-games-galaxy/LumaSMS/README.md

 What things you need to install the software and how to install them

 - An Apache 2.2 or higher server
-- PHP 5.4.16 or higher
+- PHP 5.6.38 or higher
-  (TCSMS does not work with PHP7 but it will not be necessary later on)
+  (TCSMS does not work with PHP 7 or higher but it will not be necessary later on)
 - MySQL 5.5 or higher

 You'll also want [pnpm](https://pnpm.js.org/) for dependencies.